 Spanish Version: ¿De qué Forma la Presión Afecta la Calidad del Espresso?

 But why is this so important?
-How does it affect espresso recipes?
+How does pressure affect espresso quality?
 And why is nine bars so often the recommended amount of pressure?

 Prefer audio?
 Listen to the podcast below

-Pressure is measured in barometric pressure (also known as atmospheric pressure).
-This is the force exerted by the atmosphere.
+Barometric or atmosphere pressure measures the pressure or force (also known as atmospheric pressure) that the atmosphere exerts.
 Basically, it’s the weight of air at sea level.

 When making espresso, you usually want nine bars of pressure, or nine times the weight of the pressure at sea level.
-“Espresso has a long history, and nine bars is known to be the optimal pressure used to extract the best espresso,” Stephen tells me.
+“Espresso has a long history, and the best espresso is extracted at nine bars” Stephen tells me.

 To gain some perspective on this, think about pumping up your car or bicycle tire.
 Most car tires specify that you should pump them up to 32 PSI, pounds per square inch, while on bicycles it might go as high as 65–85 PSI.

 Nine bars, however, is the equivalent of 130 PSI – over four times as much as a car tire.